How to Install Arduino on Debian Linux

 Remove Arduino

-There could be circumstances when you need to remove the Arduino IDE from your system.
-The commands to accomplish this differ based on the installation method used for the Arduino IDE.
+In some circumstances, you may need to remove the Arduino IDE from your system.
+Importantly, the commands to accomplish this differ based on the installation method used for the Arduino IDE.

 APT Installations of Arduino Removal Command: